-Because many futures are long-term predictions involving multiple potential outcomes, the odds for the bets can have a higher potential profit.
-For example, betting on even a favored team to win the Stanley Cup at the beginning of a season may have odds of +1500.
+Because futures are long-term predictions involving multiple potential outcomes, the odds for the bets can have a higher potential profit.
+For example, betting on the odds-on favorite to win the Stanley Cup at the beginning of a season may have odds of +700.

 The proliferation of legal, online sportsbooks has changed the way people bet on the NHL and other sports.
 Online sportsbooks allow you to bet on games that are in progress.
-This is called “in game” betting or micro betting.
+This is called “in game” betting, or live betting.

 DraftKings, FanDuel, and BetMGM all offer live betting on NHL games.
 FanDuel streams several out-of-market NHL games each day, so you can live bet while watching the game within the app.

 Hockey is a beautiful game.
 It combines the precision of basketball with football’s physicality — all while played on a sheet of ice at incredible speeds.
 Here are some things that set NHL betting apart from betting on other sports: